annunlord/annunlord.github.io/_information/mass_times.md

     const count = upcomingHolyDays.length;

-    // Only proceed if we found at least one holy day if (count > 0) {
+    if (count > 0) {
-      // --- NEW: LOGIC TO CHANGE THE TITLE ---
-      // If there's only one event, make the title singular. if (count === 1) {
+      if (count === 1) {
         titleText.textContent = 'Upcoming Holy Day of Obligation';
       }
-      // The plural title is already the default, so no 'else' is needed.
-      // --- END NEW LOGIC ---

       let htmlContent = '';
       upcomingHolyDays.forEach((holyday, holydayIndex) => {
-        // This 'if' statement adds a separator line between holy days if multiple are shown if (holydayIndex > 0) {
+        if (holydayIndex > 0) {
           htmlContent += `<hr style="margin: 2rem 0;">`;
         }